geant04/PennApps-Website/README.md

 The website mainly focuses on four files: `App.css`, `App.js`, `Navbar.js`, and `Timer.js`.
 The rest sort of came up when I made my default React file.

+* `App.css` - update this if you want to fix or work on anything with the website's style.
+* `App.js` - update this if you want to add new components to the website.
+* `Navbar.js` - update this if you want to adjust any components regarding the navbar.
+* `Timer.js` - update this if you want to adjust any of the timer's code or change the timer date.

+## Things to still work on

+Things get a little bit weird when the website is shrunk, so that won't work very well for devices with different screen sizes, such as an iPhone.
+This is something I want to look into later.

 # How to Run the Site

 If you're using VSCode, simply open the terminal and type in `npm start`.
 This should open up `http://localhost:3000/`, which would then display the website!